Fehnris/AJAXManager/Server-Return-Object-Format.md

 ## AJAXManager return data object format.
+AJAXManager utilises JSON to send information between browser and server.
+The following object format has been designed to allow for various parts of information that might be required to be sent.
+Included are properties to represent error checking, AJAX data, and security keys.

 JSON = {
 'ERROR' : [{ 'LAYER' : '', 'MESSAGE' : '' }],
 'ERRORS' : true/false,